 This tofu spring roll recipe is both vegetarian and vegan, and as long as you use bean thread or rice noodles and swap out the soy sauce for either a gluten-free tamari or nama shoyu, it's gluten-free as well (though it never hurts to check the ingredients list on your rice paper wrappers and your bean thread noodles to be 100% sure they are gluten-free if needed).

-- 1/2 container firm or extra firm tofu (well pressed)
+- 8 ounces firm or extra firm tofu (well-pressed)

 - 2 tbsp. soy sauce (substitute tamari or nama shoyu if you need this recipe to be gluten-free)